sanazkeshvari/Papers/SDLR/Codes/ReadMe.md

 ### Teacher Phase:
   1. Unpack the <a href = "https://github.com/allegro/allRank">allrank</a> package in the target directory (such as a directory named Teacher).
-  2. Download and unpack the SDLR.zip file (which contains of all the implementation codes in current directory).
+  2. Download and unpack the SDLR.zip file here (which contains of all the implementation codes in current directory).
   3. Replace or overwrite the unpacked codes of SDLR.zip into the `allrank` directory of the extracted <a href = "https://github.com/allegro/allRank">allrank</a> package.

 ### Student Phase: